ivzb/achievers_server/README.md

 2. implement constructTest for app/shared/ similar to this in controller/
 3. implement router with following format: router.GET("path", handler, middleware)
 4. use router's handlers to build a help page with endpoints
-5. refactor db's context and scan function - extract needed info from model's properties
+5. get rid of db's scan function, use struct tags instead

 ## Done :) // many tasks not written
 0. quest_achievement controller